Niyonsengaeric/Way-Farer/README.md

 8. View all bookings.
 An Admin can see all bookings, while user can see all of his/her bookings.
 9. Users can delete their booking.

+## Optional Features.

+1.Users can get a list of filtered trips based on origin.
+2.Users can get a list of filtered trips based on destination.

 # **Technonlogies**

 - **Express JS** - API development framework